Agent actions,

 Fully on-chain worlds, not just NFTs.

 What most “on-chain games” actually put on-chain is token ownership.
-The world itself — inventories, stats, guilds, match history, economy — sits in a centralized database because a key-value chain can’t hold it efficiently.
+The world itself (inventories, stats, guilds, match history, the economy) sits in a centralized database, because an ordinary chain cannot hold it well.

 Before · on a key-value chain